signalogic/SigSRF_SDK/README.md

 [Documentation, Support, and Contact](#user-content-documentationsupport)<br/>

 <a name="Overview"></a>
-# SigSRF Overview
+# EdgeStream™ and SigSRF Overview

+SigSRF is a series of modules (libraries) and EdgeStream™ is a combination of SigSRF and applications that use SigSRF APIs.
+SRF stands for Streaming Resourcing Functions.

-The SigSRF (Streaming Resource Functions) SDK introduces a scalable approach to telecom, media, HPC, and AI servers.
+The combined EdgeStream + SigSRF SDK introduces a scalable approach to telecom, media, HPC, and AI servers.
 The basic concept is to scale between cloud, private cloud, and Edge and IoT servers, while maintaining a cloud programming model.

-The primary objectives of SigSRF software are:
+The primary objectives of EdgeStream and SigSRF software are:

 * provide high performance software modules for telecom, media, AI (deep learning), and analytics streaming applications
 * provide both telecom and analytics modes for (i) telecom and CDN applications and (ii) data analytics and web IT applications